Seasides-india/2022/content/speakers/chetan_kawley.md

     name: Chetan Kawley

 ---
-**Chetan Kawley** is wokring as an Associate Director, Threat Hunting at Deloitte.
+**Chetan Kawley** is wokring as an Associate Director, Threat Hunting Security Researcher.